mmesiti/Recorder.jl/README.md

-A library of utilities to conveniently record the input and output of functions, to quickly create regression tests.
+A library of utilities to conveniently record the input and output of functions, to quickly create regression/approval/characterisation tests.

 ## Rationale